-TMCC houses three high school programs to give students a jump start on their education while completing high school requirements.
-The three programs include TMCC High School, ACE Charter High School and CTE College Credit Program.
+TMCC offers programs to give high school students a jump start on their education while completing high school requirements.
+Programs include TMCC High School, ACE Charter High School, TMCC Jump Start and CTE College Credit Program.
 Each program offers students an opportunity to earn college credit while completing their high school coursework.

 The Truckee Meadows Community College High School is a Washoe County School District middle college high school for motivated 10th -12th grade students who are interested in simultaneously working toward a college certificate of achievement or associate degree.

 The Academy for Career Education (ACE) is a tuition-free charter school and trade school.
 The aim at ACE is to infuse the standard, high school core-curriculum with career-applicable training methods in construction and engineering

 ACE Charter High School partners with Truckee Meadows Community College to provide technical training for students at the TMCC Pennington Applied Technology Center.

 Jump Start Dual Credit Program